SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 # SKYBIT Keyless Deployment of Smart Contracts
 ## Introduction
-This tool is for anyone who wants to **deploy smart contracts to the same address** on multiple Ethereum-Virtual Machine (EVM)-based blockchains.
-[CREATE2](https://eips.ethereum.org/EIPS/eip-1014) or CREATE3 factories help to achieve this, either with one that already exists on a blockchain, or one that you first deploy to the blockchain.
-There can be pitfalls depending on which path you take (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details).
+This tool is for anyone who wants to **deploy smart contracts to the same address** on multiple Ethereum-Virtual-Machine (EVM)-based blockchains.
+There are many ways to achieve this, but there can be pitfalls depending on which path you take.
 It's important to consider your options before you start any deployments to a live blockchain, as it'd be **difficult to switch later** after realizing that you made a bad decision, especially if many users are already using the contracts that you had deployed.

-This tool offers a method which may be best practice - first deploy a CREATE3 factory contract onto EVM-based blockchains via a **reusable signed raw deployment transaction** that is packaged for you instead of via a normal transaction.
-The deployed CREATE3 factory contract will have the same address on every blockchain that you deploy it to **regardless of who deployed it** (as long as the transaction data stays the same), because the special transaction is *already signed*, but not by your own account doing the deployment, so *your own address will not affect the resulting address* of the factory contract.

-By using factories that have the *same address* on all EVM-based blockchains onto which you want to deploy other contracts, those contracts that you deployed via the factory will also have consistent address across all EVM-based blockchains.

-Other people may have already deployed the factory contract onto some of your desired blockchains to the expected address (if they didn't change the deployment transaction data), in which case you won't need to deploy it on those blockchains - you can then just use those already-deployed factory contracts to deploy whatever other contracts you want to deploy.
+This repository offers scripts to perform *keyless* smart contract deployment, in which a contract is deployed from an account whose private keys are unknown.
+Regardless of who does the deployment, the contract will always get the same address on any EVM blockchain.

+The 2 main options of using keyless deployment are:
+- Use a factory contract that had been deployed keylessly to deploy your contracts;
+	- If the factory contract doesn't yet exist on any blockchains that you want to use, then deploy it yourself keylessly.
+The factory contract will have the same address as on the other blockchains because of keyless deployment.
+	- You must use the same factory having same addresses on each blockchain in order to achieve the same addresses for your contracts across all EVM-based blockchains.
+- Deploy your contracts keylessly (without using any factory) onto all blockchains.

+Keyless deployment of a contract is more expensive and complicated than other methods, so if you have many contracts to deploy, you may prefer the first option.

+Each option will be discussed in more detail below.

+ (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details)

+## Using factory contracts
+[CREATE2](https://eips.ethereum.org/EIPS/eip-1014) or CREATE3 factories help to achieve same addresses on multipe blockchains.
+They are smart contracts that you can use to create your contracts on EVM-based blockchains.

-## CREATE, CREATE2 and CREATE3
+### CREATE, CREATE2 and CREATE3
 `CREATE` and `CREATE2` are opcodes in EVM-based blockchains for creating a smart contract from another smart contract.

-### `CREATE`
+#### `CREATE`
 Contract addresses are calculated using the:
 * address of the creator of the contract;
 * nonce (number of transactions the creator has done).

-### `CREATE2`
+#### `CREATE2`
 Contract addresses are calculated using the
 * address of the creator of the contract;
 * bytecode of the contract;